sokolov-teach/OBS-viewer-subscriber-counter/README.md

 2. **API Key and Secret**: Follow this tutorial by CaptZorro: [Twitch API Key Tutorial](https://www.youtube.com/watch?v=dJwrFcBKvJw).

 ### Script Configuration
-1. Create two Text sources in your OBS scene for viewers and subscribers.
+1. Create text sources in OBS for YouTube and Twitch viewers and subscribers.
 2. In OBS, go to `Tools` > `Scripts` and add the script.
 3. Configure the script settings with your API keys, channel IDs, and text sources.
 4. Start your stream on Youtube and Twitch.